khadija-mahmoud-17/Khadija_Mahmoud.github.io/README.md

 ---

 ## 🚀 About Me
 I’m a Health Informatics student at Technische Hochschule Deggendorf (THD), Germany.
-My passion lies in combining **technology** and **healthcare** to create impactful solutions that improve patient care and optimize workflows.

 Some of my key interests include:
 - **Cancer Research**: Using data science and informatics to contribute to advancements in cancer prevention and treatment.
 - **Cloud Computing**: Exploring platforms like AWS and Azure to build scalable solutions.